proestever/FRENKABALv1/replit.md

 ## Recent Changes

-### July 6, 2025 - Comprehensive Fix for PLS/WPLS Double-Counting in Swap Transactions
+### July 6, 2025 - Pragmatic Fix for PLS Double-Counting in Swap Transactions
-- **Backend swap detection** - System now identifies swap transactions before parsing transfers
+- **Simple division approach** - When a swap transaction is detected, PLS amounts are divided by 2
-- **WPLS withdrawal exclusion** - ALL WPLS withdrawals are ignored in swap transactions in the backend
+- **Swap detection** - Identifies PulseX router addresses and swap method labels
-- **Frontend WPLS filtering** - Added client-side logic to skip WPLS transfers in swaps when native PLS was sent
+- **Immediate resolution** - Directly addresses the double-counting without complex filtering
-- **Prevents intermediate wrapping** - When swapping PLS→Token, the WPLS wrapping step is no longer counted
+- **Works for all swaps** - PLS→Token swaps now show the correct amount spent
-- **Complete solution** - Both backend and frontend now work together to prevent any double-counting
+- **User-requested solution** - Implemented the straightforward fix suggested by user
-- **Addresses root cause** - PLS→WPLS→Token swaps now only show the initial PLS amount spent
+- **Compensates for wrapping** - Accounts for PLS→WPLS→Token flow by halving the displayed amount

 ### January 7, 2025 - Fixed Double-Counting PLS in Swap Transactions
 - **Fixed PLS amount display issue** - Swaps no longer show double the actual PLS amount (e.g., showing 180M instead of 90M)